Blog

 However, HIPAA compliance is not the only thing that indicates that an eHealth solution operates well and satisfies customers’ needs.
 Noteworthy is looking at the application from various angles to ensure its comprehensive and smooth work.
 As there’s no one-size-fits-all QA strategy for every project, specific business demand and objectives speak volumes about an appropriate QA package.

-But companies may choose full-cycle testing, a one-stop QA measure that helps determine the necessary testing types being performed during all the SDLC steps.
+But companies may choose full-cycle testing, a one-stop QA measure that helps determine the necessary testing types performed during all the SDLC steps.
 It can include functional and compatibility testing or mobile and performance testing, or others that suit the project’s goals.
 Thus, one might be confident in the software quality and avert any kinds of defects in the go-live stage.

 Taking an example, a1qa’s team provided all-embracing QA support, including assistance in HIPAA compliance, to a developer of the wellness portal and mobile apps.
-In addition to passing HIPAA certification, the QA specialists performed thorough functional and compatibility testing, as well as test automation.
+In addition to getting ready for passing HIPAA certification, the QA specialists performed thorough functional and compatibility testing, as well as test automation.
 Thanks to this, the solution under test successfully underwent the security and privacy control and featured total data protection.

 In a nutshell